JaanP1/chatroom/README.md

 <h1>Chatroom Application</h1>

 A lightweight and easy to use chatroom application made for quick communications between people.
-No hassle, no account needed, simply create a room and share the link with friends.
-User has the options for saving messages and protecting the room with a password.
+No hassle, no account needed, simply create a room and share the link with friends to message and share images.
+Users have the option to save messages and protecting rooms with a password.
 It was built with HTML, CSS, Javascript and NodeJS using socket.io API.
-Go to jaanparekh.com to test the application, use multiple tabs to test features (the application treats each tab as a different user).
+Go to jaanparekh.com to test the application, use multiple tabs to test features (the application will treat each tab as a different user).

 <h2> Features </h2>